What Types of Opals Can You Buy?

 BLACK OPAL

-Found only in Australia, mainly at Lightning Ridge in outback New South Wales, black opal is the world's rarest and most valuable type of opal.
-Ablaze with a rich and vibrant rainbow of colour set against a dark or black body tone, black opal is highly prized for its intense spectrum and features in the world's finest jewellery collections.
-If an opal's body tone is dark but not truly black, it is known as dark opal.
+Found only in Australia, mainly at Lightning Ridge in outback New South Wales, black opal is the world's rarest and most valuable type.
+Ablaze with a rich and vibrant rainbow of colour set against a dark or black body tone, this type is highly prized for its intense spectrum and features in the world's finest jewellery collections.
+If a body tone is dark but not truly black, it is known as semi-black or dark opal.

 A collection of Lightning Ridge black opal gemstones